seap-udea/pryngles/README.md

 Improvements in the 0.6.1.x test versions will be released in the 0.7.x official versions.

+- **0.7.3.x versions**:

+  - We have greatly improved the algorithms to compute intersections.

 - **0.6.1.x versions**:

   - This is branch `refactor`.